 Patty Duke.
 What a gal.
 She entertained the 1960s boob tube set while playing “identical cousins” (so plausible) on ‘The Patty Duke Show,’ a classic sitcom this young blogger caught decades later on Nick at Nite.
 It was fun watching Miss Duke confuse and beguile her family and friends as Patty and Cathy Lane, two loveable teen girls who shared the same face and who were only distinguishable by a few minor quirks (like Cathy’s sometimes there/sometimes not there Scottish accent).
 In a way, we have our own versions of Patty and Cathy in the world of ergonomic seating: The Steelcase Leap Chair and the Steelcase Amia Chair.
 We sometimes like to think of these two chairs as “identical cousins,” since they look and feel so similar, but, like Patty and Cathy, they each posses their own unique strengths, qualities and … personalities.

 Both chairs feature a stylish design, exceptional upper and lower back support, a sliding seat, and intuitive controls – but there are differences, and I’m not only referring to the price!
+Read on to find out more in this Steelcase chair review.

 If you’ve browsed the ergonomic chair section on our site, you’ve probably noticed that the Steelcase Leap Chair costs a few hundred dollars more than the Steelcase Amia Chair.
 But is the Leap a better ergonomic chair?
 Can you get the same comfort and support the Leap Chair offers at a significantly lower price point with the Amia chair?
 Let’s explore the differences between the two, and we’ll also find out what The Human Solution’s CEO and professional ergonomist Jon Paulsen has to say …